 "By 10:30, we had to call in the Albany police to help," he said.
 "There were 500 cars coming down a street that hadn't seen five cars a day since the street was built.

 "People cleaned us out of every single item we had," Sperber recalled.
 "We started pulling from our regular stock because we thought they were going to torch the place if we didn't give them something to buy."

 On Monday his phone was ringing again with customers begging Huck Finn's to have another sale.
 So the retailer contacted its suppliers, saying: "You must have something in your warehouse that is old, discontinued or (not selling) for some reason, a packaging change or a finish you don't sell anymore, something you want to get rid of for a price."

 That's how Huck Finn's found its next and current business model.

 Business at the mall stores was becoming difficult, as sales volume declined and rents went up.
-The success of the warehouse sale, meanwhile, was a bright spot and Sperber decided to see how far he could take it.
+The success of

 The company converted about 30,000 square feet in the downtown warehouse to a showroom and opened it five days a week, going by the name Huck Finn's Warehouse, differentiating it a bit from the Huckleberry Finn mall stores.